andrewacashner/hearingfaithms/chapters/chapter-3.md

 Altus I suspend across the first minim of m.
 18, making a dissonant seventh against the Tenor's A---this forms a light dissonance that quickly resolves to F sharp and then to a cadence on G in m.
 19.
-On the repeat of this section, it is easy to imagine that an experienced trble singing about "the trills of the dawn" in mm.
+On the repeat of this section, it is easy to imagine that an experienced treble singing about "the trills of the dawn" in mm.
 25--27 would have improvised a trill on the suspension at this cadence.
 [See Cerone's isntructions for improvisng ornaments at cadences, -@Cerone:Melopeo, 545--546.]
 In the *respuesta*, where Chorus II sings about awaiting "the thirty-three,"